xorphitus/lgdsync/README.md

 ### Profile

 You can pass a profile name with `-p` or `--profile` option.
 It enables you to use more than one Google account.
 If you don't pass the option, the profile name will automatically be `default`.

+## Build by Yourself

+Lgdsync requires Clojure CLI to build.

+Author's environment:

+* Clojure CLI - 1.11.1

+    $ ./build.sh

+Then, you can get `./target/lgdsync` as an executable file.
+It's available for Linux and macOS.
+If you are a Windows user, `.target/lgdsync-${version}-standalone.jar` is available.

 ## License
 Copyright © 2020 xorphitus